wp-plugins/icontact-infusionsoft-from-popup/readme.txt

 == Installation ==

 1. Download the plugins and extract the files
-2. Upload "cn-form-popup" to your wp-content/plugins/ directory
+2. Upload "icontact-infusionsoft-from-popup" to your wp-content/plugins/ directory
 3. Activate the plugins through the 'Plugins' menu in Wordpress
 4. Check the "Form Popup" Tab created by this plugins
 5. After create a from copy paste the shortcode to page/post to display them as button